Torloisk Estate:

 20,000 acres and a wealth of history to explore.

 Torloisk Estate in north west Mull covers over 20,000 acres from Ulva Ferry to Calgary and from Loch Tuath to just short of Dervaig.
 There is an expanse of moorland to explore on foot as well as local marked walks.
 The Estate has four active farms with sheep and highland cattle.
-The self-catering properties - Torloisk House, Normann's Ruh and Shepherd's Light are all located on the Estate.
+The self-catering properties - Torloisk House, Normann's Ruh, Kilbrennan and Shepherd's Light are all located on the Estate.

 Team Torloisk